-The AHV/AVS 21 reform will enter into force on 1 January 2024.
+The AHV/AVS 21 reform entered into force on 1 January 2024.
 As part of this reform, the retirement age (now reference age) will be standardised, pension withdrawal will be made more flexible, and the VAT rate will be increased in favour of the AHV/AVS.
 We provide an overview of the main changes and explain how you can provide for the future in order to remain self-determined in old age.

 What are the aims of the AHV/AVS 21 reform?

 The reform is intended to maintain the benefit level of AHV/AVS pensions and to safeguard the financial equilibrium of the AHV/AVS by 2030.
 The reform is also designed to meet the need for flexibility.